 Chronic constrictive pericarditis may also result from any condition that causes acute pericarditis, such as rheumatoid arthritis, systemic lupus erythematosus (lupus), a previous injury, heart surgery, or a bacterial infection.

 Previously, tuberculosis was the most common cause of chronic pericarditis in the United States, but today tuberculosis accounts for only 2% of cases.
 In Africa and India, tuberculosis is still the most common cause of all forms of pericarditis.

 Symptoms include shortness of breath, coughing, and fatigue.
 Coughing occurs because the high pressure in the veins of the lungs forces fluid into the air sacs.
 Fatigue occurs because the abnormal pericardium interferes with the heart's pumping action, so that the heart cannot pump enough blood to meet the body's needs.

 Other common symptoms are accumulation of fluid in the abdomen (ascites) and in the legs (edema).
-Sometimes fluid accumulates in the space between the two layers of the pleura, the membranes covering the lungs (a condition called pleural effusion—see Pleural and Mediastinal Disorders: Pleural Effusion).
+Sometimes fluid accumulates in the space between the two layers of the pleura, the membranes covering the lungs (a condition called pleural effusion—see see Pleural Effusion).
 However, chronic pericarditis does not usually cause pain.

 Chronic effusive pericarditis may cause few symptoms if fluid accumulates slowly.
 The reason is that the pericardium can stretch gradually, so that cardiac tamponade may not occur.
 However, if fluid accumulates rapidly, the heart can become compressed and cardiac tamponade may occur.